jjoshm/waybar-ethereum-gastracker/README.md

     background-color: red;
 }
 ```
->`high`is set when the average price is 10% higher the average price from the start time of the script
+>`high`is set when the average price is 10% higher the average price from the start time of the script.
 >`low` is set when the average price is 10% lower the average price from the start time of the script
->`average` everything between
+>.`average` everything between